lunard/M5Stack-Pomodoro/README.md

 - write and read JSON serialized and deserialized configuration on file
 - use images to make the M5Stack dynamic
 - download images from Unsplash API (https://source.unsplash.com/)
-- show a donwload using a funny progress bar
+- show a donwload files using a funny progress bar
 - use the gyroscope to detect the 4 main orientations UP,DOWN,LEFT,RIGHT

 I hope this project could be useful.